KamilPacanek/Disclaimer-Warning/README.md

 I will not tolerate defamatory or libellous material, obscene content and abusive or intimidating comments.
 I monitor comments on this website and may remove any material from the website at its sole discretion, without warning and without prejudice to any other accrued rights.
 I follow my own in-house rules when determining if comments should be published.

-The above disclaimers do not limit liability in relation to death or personal injury arising from negligence on my this (infosecninja.blogspot.com) blog/website or my entire github account and it's contents.
+The above disclaimers do not limit liability in relation to death or personal injury arising from negligence on my this (ethicalme.hashnode.dev) blog/website or my entire github account and it's contents.

 Whilst precautions are taken to detect computer viruses and ensure security, I cannot guarantee that the website is virus-free and secure.
 I shall not be liable for any loss or damage which may occur as a result of any virus or breach of security.

-Expressed are all my views and not of my any former company's opinion or it does not directly/indirectly connected to any of my former company's idea/views/insight.
+Expressed are all my views and not an opinion of my any former company's or company's I am currently working at, or it does not directly/indirectly connected to any of my former company's, or company's I am currently working at, idea/views/insight.

-None of my content is meant to be construed as investment advice; it's for educational purposes only.
-The links in all my GitHub repos, blogs, and any social media contents, including Linkedin, Facebook, and Twitter, are only for reference purposes.
-My content is accurate as of the posting date but may not be accurate in the future.
-I am not a financial advisor.
-I do not provide tax, legal or accounting advice.
-This material has been prepared for educational purposes only and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
-You should consult your own tax, legal and accounting advisors before engaging in any transaction.
-All of my contents are strictly personal opinions.
-Please make sure to do your own research.
-Never take one person's opinion for financial guidance.
-There are multiple strategies, and not all strategies fit all people.
-My contents ARE NOT financial advice.
-You should do your research when picking stocks or cryptocurrencies to invest in.